PRIDE-Archive/mcp_pride_archive_search/README.md

-# 🧬 MCP PRIDE API Server
+# 🧬 MCP PRIDE Archive Search Server

 This project implements a **Model Context Protocol (MCP)**-compliant API server that exposes tools to search the [PRIDE Archive](https://www.ebi.ac.uk/pride/), a major repository for proteomics data.
 It allows AI models (such as Claude or other MCP-compatible LLMs) to interact with proteomics datasets programmatically using structured function calling.